ryukirisame/learnSystemDesign/Distributed Caching & Thrashing.md

 - Dedicated cache servers are standalone machines or virtual instances used only for caching.
 - They are separate from the application servers and are optimized for caching.
 - So basically, there will be a cluster of nodes which will store only cache data.
-- This cluster of cache is shared across all the application servers.
-So, all the application servers will see the same cache data.
-(Data Consistency)
+- Since all application servers share the same cache cluster, they see the same cached values, avoiding inconsistencies across nodes.
-- This approach is highly scalable.
-Just add or remove one node from the cluster.
+- Compute and cache layers can be scaled independently, giving flexibility under high read workloads.
 - If lets say Application Server A fails, the cache can still be accessible by other application servers unlike in the case of Co-located cache.
 - Since a network call needs to be made to access the cache, so slighly slower than Co-located cache.
 - High cost, since we need dedicated servers.